-The fruits of serious spiritual devotion have an unmistakable flavour, sometimes, even more so in retrospect.
+The fruits of serious spiritual devotion have an unmistakable flavour, sometimes even more so in retrospect.
 It had been a challenging few years.
-I was twenty-six and had been progressing through an existential crisis, an involuntary falling apart of life’s meaning.
-I felt a deep human aloneness and with all my praying I failed to feel the love of God in any way which could help my state of being.
+I was twenty-six and had been progressing through an existential crisis; an involuntary falling apart of life’s meaning.
+I felt a deep human aloneness and with all my praying, I failed to feel the love of God in any way which could help my state of being.
 Other than the care and protection of my two little children and my spiritual studies, I had no interest in anything.
 Everything seemed trite to me; meaningless and often painfully intolerable.
 I had lost faith in everything human to give solace to my soul.
 It was not intentional.
-It is just what happened over the space of a few years.
-I was at the bottom of the valley – all things lost but nothing yet gained.
+It is simply what happened over the space of a few years.
+I was at the bottom of the valley – all things lost but nothing gained.

 What else could I do but pray?
 Only God could rescue me.
 I did not doubt that God would do so, but first it seemed that all would be taken away so that new ground would be available for working with.
 One morning, during the earlier years of this struggle, I was walking along a path at a quiet beach near where we lived.
 I had my toddler in a stroller and my baby in a tie-on carrier.
 It was a beautiful suburb in seaside Sydney and all the more beautiful for the glorious day.
 However, try as I did, none of this had any ability to lift my spirits.